Ones to watch: Entrepreneur's new firm raises £1m overnight

 Which is why our standfirst talks about a new force emerging in Britain’s drive towards a low-carbon future.

-We could just as reasonably have asked ‘are we seeing the birth of a business that will in the near future challenge for a spot in Gloucestershire’s Top 100 Businesses?’, the list of firms with the biggest turnovers in the county that we track here at Raikes.
+Are we talking about a business that will in the near future challenge for a spot in Gloucestershire’s Top 100 Businesses, the list of firms with the biggest turnovers in the county that we track here at Raikes?

 Time will tell, but the businessman leading the emerging company has form has been there and done it before, and he certainly seems to have the backing of investors too.